Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 Buy out your partner and continue to live in the property

 To make things as easy as possible for you and your spouse, particularly if children are involved, it’s wise to reach an amicable decision quickly and be prepared to compromise, rather than drag proceedings out through the courts.

 Dividing up your assets

-If children aren’t involved and you want to separate as soon as possible, selling your home quickly and dividing the proceeds can be the best solution.
+If there are no children involved and you want to separate as soon as possible, selling your home quickly and dividing the proceeds can be the best solution.
 To work out what needs to be divided up, all assets should be identified and valued – regardless of whose name the property is in.
-It’s worth pointing out, there isn’t really a formula in the UK to set out how assets should be split and valued.
+It’s worth knowing there isn’t really a formula in the UK to set out how assets should be split and valued.
 A lawyer would start at 50/50 and then look at different factors, such as if children are involved, to get an outcome that meets both of the couple’s needs.

 What if you can’t agree on a value for the property?

 Getting an advisor can help you make decisions quickly, like agreeing on the property’s value.
 It’s also important to get advice to know where you stand in your options and legal rights during a divorce.
 You can also find more information about your divorce options on The Money Advice Service’s web page, Divorce and Separation.
 If you and your spouse can’t agree on a value for the property, the regular procedure is for the court to order a joint report from a surveyor or local agent, who will provide an estimate.
 This will be a market valuation – considering what they think the property would realistically sell for, rather than a suggested asking price.